Employment tribunals and dispute resolution: key differences in Scotland and Northern Ireland

 The Department for Employment and Learning in Northern Ireland (DELNI), whose functions and services have been transferred to the Department for the Economy (DfE) and the Department for Communities, commissioned a number of discrete projects that are being taken forward separately from the employment law review process that began in 2013.
 These projects, which have passed to the DfE, include a review of the current tribunal rules that takes account of the recommendations of Justice Underhill's review in Great Britain.

 The DELNI's public consultation on Developing modern, efficient and effective employment tribunals closed on 25 September 2015.
 The consultation sought views on how to improve the tribunal service and the experience of users of the tribunal system, and the draft new rules and procedures for industrial tribunals and the Fair Employment Tribunal.
 The DfE will take this consultation forward.
+However, the timing for implementation is uncertain.

 Since 1 October 2004 there have been common employment tribunal rules of procedure for Scotland, England and Wales.
 Some minor variations in practice in Scottish tribunals have continued, as follows: